-Trump, Biden are bound for Iowa in potential 2020 preview
+Biden and Trump head to Iowa in a potential 2020 preview

 For Trump, the biggest concern in this state dominated by agriculture interests could be trade.
 He begins his trip in Council Bluffs to tour and speak at Southwest Iowa Renewable Energy, which produces and sells the corn-based fuel additive ethanol, before addressing an Iowa GOP dinner in Des Moines.

-He’s expected to highlight his efforts to help farmers hurt financially from Chinese tariffs on U.S. agriculture products — measures that were imposed last year after Trump slapped levies on Chinese imports.
+He’s expected to highlight his efforts to help farmers hurt financially from Chinese tariffs on U.S. agriculture products, measures that were imposed last year after Trump slapped levies on Chinese imports.

-Trump is also likely to try to sell farmers on the U.S.-Mexico-Canada trade deal, which remains to be ratified by lawmakers in each country.
+Trump also is likely to try to sell farmers on the U.S.-Mexico-Canada trade deal, which remains to be ratified by lawmakers in each country.
 Supporters of the deal, which is an update to the North American Free Trade Agreement, feared that Trump’s recent threat to impose tariffs on Mexico over illegal immigration would jeopardize the pact’s passage by U.S. lawmakers.
 But Trump announced an agreement with Mexico late last week and delayed the tariffs for the time being.

 The president, however, has been stung by criticism that what he announced last Friday amounted to a ramping up of steps Mexico had already agreed to.
 He lashed out Monday in a pair of tweets in which he teased a secret deal with Mexico to be announced soon.
 Mexico countered that no secret deal was in the works.